BrianAnderson-BAJL/BAJL-Flow/README.md

 The designer is a Windows only application that is the user interface for the Flow Engine.
 It lets you design and build flows that will run inside the engine.

 # Work in progress, early stages
 This project is a work in progress.
-The engine works, but can't really do anything yet.
-The only steps that works is Flow.Sleeep, Flow.Run, & Flow.RunAsync, which were my testing steps.
+The engine works, but can't really do much yet.
+There are only a few steps that work, Session.User Register, Session.Device Register, Http.Send, Flow.Sleep, Flow.Run, & Flow.RunAsync, plus others.
 The designer can load and save flows locally and to the server.
 The graphics in the designer are place holders only for now.
 They will be updated at some point in the future.

 # Features
 Many of the below features are fleshed out in the code